Jee-one3/Project_Heal_AWS/README.md

 ## Project Overview

-Designed and deployed a **highly available, self-healing web infrastructure on AWS** that automatically detects and recovers from application and instance failures without manual intervention.
+Designed and deployed a **highly available, self-healing web infrastructure on AWS** that automatically detects and recovers from failures.

 This project simulates real-world **Site Reliability Engineering (SRE)** principles by implementing: